Photography Arts MA

 View course-specific entry requirements

 Successful applicants usually will have a good BA or BFA degree in photography or fine art, art history, cultural and media studies.
-Applicants with a good professional experience of photography or related practices in television, film, and the wider visual arts are also welcome.
-Applicants without these may be accepted in exceptional circumstances, provided applicants can demonstrate their ability to meet the demands of the course.
-An interview is normally held and a portfolio of practical work demonstrates the applicant's skills, passion and ambition for developing their own photographic work is essential.
-Evidence of written research knowledge may be requested.
-If English is your second language you will need an IELTS score of 6.5 with 6.0 in each element.
+Applicants with a good professional experience of photography or related practices in television, film and the wider visual arts are also welcome.
+Applicants without these may be accepted in exceptional circumstances, provided the applicant can demonstrate their ability to meet the demands of the course.
+An interview is normally held and a portfolio of practical work, which demonstrates the applicant’s skills, passion and ambition for developing their own photographic work is essential.
+Evidence of written skills and research knowledge may also be requested.
+If English is your second language you will need IELTS 6.5 with 6.0 in each element.

 The following modules are indicative of what you will study on this course.
 For more details on course structure and modules, and how you will be taught and assessed, see the full course document.

 The course invites a range of international guest speakers (e.g artists, photographers, critics, philosophers), to give dedicated talks about contemporary culture and image debates.
 The issues, visual work and themes explored in talks and the critical discussions afterwards are a means to inspire questions and debate.
 Students are then encouraged to develop their own paths of research and explore new topics of visual research.

 The Masters Project is the major body of work developed on the course and forms the key work in your photography portfolio.
 You be able to direct your personal goals and advance them through your practice.
 The Masters Project is usually exhibited in the final degree show at Ambika P3, our fabulous exhibition venue near Baker Street in Marylebone, London.
 Students are supported with individual tutorials, group reviews of work, exhibition presentation and professional career support.
 The framework of the course and its research modules all help to inform this Masters project, which provides the future orientated career path of its producer.